alouchar/Cyanobacteria-functional-ecology/README.md

 `Material and Methods.R`

 The script details methodological steps necessar to prepare the data.
+The script produce figure 1 panels B to F.

 #### Results